epiforecasts/EpiNow2/.github/CONTRIBUTING.md

 You can fix typos, spelling mistakes, or grammatical errors in the documentation directly using the GitHub web interface, as long as the changes are made in the _source_ file.
 This generally means you'll need to edit [roxygen2 comments](https://roxygen2.r-lib.org/articles/roxygen2.html) in an `.R`, not a `.Rd` file.
-You can find the `.R` file that generates the `.Rd` by reading the comment in the first line.
+You can find the `.R` file that generates the `.Rd` by reading the comment in the first line of the `.Rd` file in the `/man` directory.

 ## Bigger changes